JustGritt/JustGritt/README.md

 ## 👓 About me

 I'm Alexis, a 22 year old developer from France.
-I'm currently studying Web development at at [ESGI](https://www.esgi.fr/), a french school of computer science in Paris.
+I'm currently studying Web development at [ESGI](https://www.esgi.fr/), a french school of computer science in Paris.
 I do a lot of things and mainly interested in web development, game development and art/visuals.
 I'm also a big fan of anime and manga. 📚🎮🎨💡🛌

 - 📫 You can reach me at ```alexistan dot webdev at gmail dot com``` 🤖
 - 🌐 ~~You can also check out my [website](https://justgritt.github.io/)~~ (not available yet 😅)